jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 I don't have a menu design yet in mind, I'm thinking icons that you can move/hover around, text bottom of screen with a message

+9:22 AM

+Damn... the repo on the RPi keeps getting corrupted

+I wrote some basic code

+I'm tempted to just go... it'll be 10 degrees warmer later is the thing, it's 32F now

+I can't think right now is the thing...
+I'm aimless

+9:28 AM

+bro wtf... my desktop just bluescreened lol... been a long time since that happened

 12/15/2023